 But there’s another company called Pluto TV that provides live television and movies at a price we can all afford: FREE!

-I stumbled upon Pluto while scrolling through Roku channels and decided to spend some time to learn more about what America’s free live TV streaming service has to offer…
+I stumbled upon Pluto while scrolling through Roku channels and decided to spend some time to learn more about what this free live TV streaming service has to offer…

-You won’t find networks like ESPN, CNN and HGTV on Pluto TV, but there are more than 100 genre-themed channels that will deliver entertainment for viewers interested in sports, news and lifestyle programming.
+You won’t find networks like ESPN, USA and HGTV on Pluto TV, but there are more than 100 genre-themed channels that will deliver entertainment for viewers interested in sports, news and lifestyle programming.

 Pluto says it licenses content from major Hollywood studios, TV networks, news organizations and internet channels.